cbeuw/Cloak/README.md

 `ServerName` is the domain you want to make your ISP or firewall think you are visiting.

-`TicketTimeHint` is the time needed for a session ticket to expire and a new one to be generated.
-Leave it as the default.

 `NumConn` is the amount of underlying TCP connections you want to use.
 The default of 4 should be appropriate for most people.
 Setting it too high will hinder the performance.

 `BrowserSig` is the browser you want to **appear** to be using.
 It's not relevant to the browser you are actually using.
 Currently, `chrome` and `firefox` are supported.